chymchym1905/auto-time-workflow/README.md

 ```

-Go to https://github.com/cisco/openh264/releases, download the openh264 dll and put into cv2 package folder.
-Openh264 codec is needed to encode output video in mp4, if you don't want to you could use XVID in infer.py
+Go to https://github.com/cisco/openh264/releases, download the openh264 dll and put into cv2 package folder IF you need standard mp4 format.
+Installing Openh264 is required to export inferred video in AVC1 codec (mp4 format), or else OpenCV won't export the video.
+You can just use XVID (avi or mkv format) and not bother with openh264, as long as you don't bother with video codec problem.

 Go to https://ffmpeg.org/, download and add ffmpeg binary to environment variables.
 FFMPEG is not needed with new verion of the script